University Of Bath Guide: Rankings, Courses, Fees And More

 The University of Bath is most famous across the United Kingdom for the following courses:

-Another course from the University of Bath that outranks all other universities in the country is Criminology.
-Not only is it the top-ranked course, it is also ranked first for graduate prospects and second for student experience by the Times and The Sunday Times Good University Guide 2022.
+Criminology – Another course from the University of Bath that outranks all other universities in the country is Criminology.
+Not only is it the top-ranked course, it is also ranked first for graduate prospects by the Times and The Sunday Times Good University Guide 2023.

-Besides the above courses, some other top courses from the University of Bath are Marketing (according to the Complete University Guide 2022) and Pharmacy (The National Student Survey 2021).
+Besides the above courses, some other top courses from the University of Bath are Marketing (according to the Complete University Guide 2023) and Pharmacology & Pharmacy (The National Student Survey 2021).